-· Report violations to the Division as complaints or anonymous tips, or file in court after exhausting pre-lawsuit remedies.
+• Report violations to the Division as complaints or anonymous tips, or file in court after exhausting pre-lawsuit remedies.

-This Poster summarizes two Colorado workplace public health laws, SB 20-205 (paid leave) & HB 20-1415 (whistleblowing & personal protective equipment).
+This Poster summarizes two Colorado workplace public health laws: C.R.S. § 8-13.3-401 et seq., (paid leave), and C.R.S. § 8-14.4-101 et seq. (healthy and safety whistleblowing) including amendments current as of the date of this poster.
 It does not cover other health or safety laws, rules, and orders, including under the federal Occupational Safety and Health Act (OSHA), from the Colorado Department of Public Health and Environment (CDPHE), or from local public health agencies.
 Contact those agencies for such health and safety information.